Incremental Refinements and Multiple Descriptions with Feedback: Single Round of Incremental Refinements

-The two lemmas below, show that it is optimal to encode the generalized Gaussian source into $K$ independent encodings and using the select-non-zero estimator, asymptotically as the rate tends to zero.
+The two lemmas below, show that it is asymptotically optimal to encode the generalized Gaussian source into $K$ independent encodings and using the select-non-zero estimator, as the rate tends to zero.

-For a fixed rate $R>0$ and a fixed number of descriptions $K$, let the distortion redundancy factor $\rho_D(R,K) \triangleq \frac{D^{(K)}}{D_\mathrm{opt}(KR)}$ describe the ratio of the joint distortion $D^{(K)}$ due to using $K$ descriptions each at rate $R$ over the optimum distortion $D_\mathrm{opt}(KR)$ due to using $KR$ bits in a single description.
+For a fixed rate $R>0$ and a fixed number of descriptions $K$, let the distortion redundancy factor $\rho_D(R,K) \triangleq \frac{\bar{D}}{D_\mathrm{opt}(KR)}$ describe the ratio of the joint distortion $\bar{D}$ due to using $K$ descriptions each at rate $R$ over the optimum distortion $D_\mathrm{opt}(KR)$ due to using $KR$ bits in a single description.

 \begin{lemma}[Distortion redundancy of a generalized Gaussian source] Let $X\sim \mathcal{N}_p(0,\alpha^D)$ and let $Y_1,\dotsc, Y_K$, be independent encodings of $X$.
 Moreover, let the marginal distributions of $Y_i$ be given by \eqref{eq:mix} for all $i=1,\dotsc, K$.
 Then, under the $p$-th power distortion measure and using the select-non-zero estimator: